Skip to main content

 What is an NWCG Geographic Information Systems Specialist (GISS)?

-The NWCG provides national leadership to enable interoperable wildland fire operations among federal, state, local, tribal, and territorial partners.
+The NWCG provides national leadership to enable interoperable wildland fire operations among federal, state, local, Tribal, and territorial partners.
 NWCG establishes the standards and training requirements for wildland fire incident positions, including those for the GISS position which uses geospatial technologies to assist wildland fire response.
 A GISS creates hard-copy maps and digital products to improve the situational awareness of firefighters and to aid in the decision making of the Incident Management Team (IMT).

 What Does Being a GISS-T Mean?